CBIIT/bento-docs/installation/bento-quick-start.md

 ```

-1. Clone the Bento Custodian Repo in your `$src` folder.
+1. **Within the `custodian-workstation` container**, clone the Bento Custodian.
+The folder will be downloaded into the root folder in your container.

 ```
 git clone https://github.com/CBIIT/bento-custodian
 ```

 2. The `data` sub-folder under `bento-local`, created in the previous section, stores all the data that you have loaded onto your local version of Bento.
-Load all files in the `data` folder to a S3 bucket.
+Load files in the `data` folder to a S3 bucket.
 [This](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html) guide gives you the instructions on creating an S3 bucket and loading local files.
     * Note 1: AWS will require your S3 bucket name to be globally unique.
     * Note 2: For advanced users, you may load your own Bento-model compliant data set to the S3 bucket.

 3. Open the `vars.tfvars` file with an editor of your choice.
-The path of this file is: `src/bento-custodian/terraform/aws/vars.tfvars`.
+The path of this file is: `/bento-custodian/terraform/aws/vars.tfvars`.
-<br> See `$src/bento-custodian/terraform/aws/variables.tf` for a description of the variables in `vars.tfvars`.
+<br> See `/bento-custodian/terraform/aws/variables.tf` for a description of the variables in `vars.tfvars`.

 4. Update the following variables in `vars.tfvars`:
     * `profile`: The name of your profile as it is set in the `.aws/credential` file.